-Medical Documentation- Information from the requestor's treating provider which is sufficient to enable the employer to determine whether an individual has a disability and whether and what type of reasonable accommodation is needed when the disability or the need for accommodation is not obvious.
-Medical documentation can be requested using the standardized Letter Requesting Documentation for Determining ADA Eligibility from a Medical Provider, which can be obtained from the Human Resources office.
+Medical Documentation - Information from the requestor's treating provider which is sufficient to enable the employer to determine whether an individual has a disability and whether and what type of reasonable accommodation is needed when the disability or the need for accommodation is not obvious.
+Medical documentation can be requested using the standardized Letter Requesting Documentation for Determining ADA Eligibility from a Medical Provider.

-Reasonable Accommodation- An adjustment or alteration that enables a qualified individual with a disability to apply for a job, perform job duties, or enjoy the benefits and privileges of employment.
+Reasonable Accommodation - An adjustment or alteration that enables a qualified individual with a disability to apply for a job, perform job duties, or enjoy the benefits and privileges of employment.
 Reasonable accommodations may include:

-- Modifications or adjustments to a job application process to permit a qualified individual with a disability to be considered for a job; or - Modifications or adjustments to enable a qualified individual with a disability to perform the essential functions of the job; or - Modifications or adjustments that enable qualified employees with disabilities to enjoy equal benefits and privileges of employment. - Modifications or adjustments may include acquiring or modifying equipment or devices, modifying training materials, making facilities readily accessible, modifying work schedules, and reassignment to a vacant position.
+- Modifications or adjustments to a job application process to permit a qualified individual with a disability to be considered for a job; or - Modifications or adjustments to enable a qualified individual with a disability to perform the essential functions of the job; or - Modifications or adjustments that enable qualified employees with disabilities to enjoy equal benefits and privileges of employment.

+Modifications or adjustments may include, but are not limited to: